 The College of Law strongly recommends that students interest in enrolling in a clinic or field placement become a Certified Legal Intern ("CLI") pursuant to the requirements of the Student Practice Rule of the Florida Bar.
-Students who become certified can appear and argue in court, sign legal documents, and handle a range of case advocacy and litigation responsibilities.
+Students who become certified and are enrolled in a FAMU Legal Clinic or in Field Placement at a CLI-approved site can appear and argue in court, sign legal documents, and handle a range of case advocacy and litigation responsibilities.